themanyone/voice_typing/README.md

 # Voice Typing with Openai-Whisper

-State-of-the-art voice typing in Linux terminal (or WFL sesson on Windows.) with a simple bash script.
+State-of-the-art, offline voice typing in Linux tty (or WFL sesson on Windows.) with a tiny bash script.

-Works with all window managers. **No window manager required.**
+**No grapical OS required.** Yet it *does* work with GUI X, wayland, whatever.
+Speak text everywhere, like a boss.

 - Privacy-focused.
 Uses [Whisper AI](https://github.com/openai/whisper) or [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) for offline speech recognition,
 - Hands-free using `sox` for rudimentary voice activity detection (VAD).